thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ## Introduction

-This article elucidates the architectural structure of the ThingsBoard MQTT broker, encompassing analysis of the data flow among diverse components and delineating the underlying architectural decisions.
+This article elucidates the architectural structure of TBMQ, encompassing analysis of the data flow among diverse components and delineating the underlying architectural decisions.
-The ThingsBoard MQTT broker is meticulously engineered to embody the following attributes:
+TBMQ is meticulously engineered to embody the following attributes:

 * **scalability**: it constitutes a horizontally scalable platform constructed using cutting-edge open-source technologies.
 * **fault-tolerance**: no single point of failure, each broker (node) within the cluster is indistinguishable in terms of functionality.
 * **robustness and efficiency**: a solitary server node possesses the capability to accommodate millions of clients and process hundreds of thousands of messages per second.
-  Remarkably, the ThingsBoard MQTT broker cluster can handle a staggering volume of [100M clients and 3M messages per second](/docs/mqtt-broker/reference/performance-tests/).
+  Remarkably, TBMQ cluster can handle a staggering volume of [100M clients and 3M messages per second](/docs/mqtt-broker/reference/performance-tests/).
 * **durability**: the preservation of data integrity is of paramount importance.
-  The ThingsBoard MQTT broker employs a Kafka queue implementation to furnish exceptionally high message durability, ensuring that data is never lost.
+  TBMQ employs a Kafka queue implementation to furnish exceptionally high message durability, ensuring that data is never lost.

 #### Architecture diagram